dnth/fastdup-manage-clean-curate-blogpost/README.md

 ## 📑 Notebooks
-`clean.ipynb` - Demo notebook showing the functionality of Fastdup.
+`clean.ipynb` - Demo notebook showing the functionality of fastdup using the older V0.1 API.

+`clean_v1.ipynb` - Demo notebook showing the functionality of fastdup using the V1 API.

 `train_clean.ipynb` - Train a Fastai model on the clean version of the data.